JhoselinRam/scigrapher/README.md

 > Note: All the arguments of the data generator function are optional.

-> Note: The data generator operates in a similar way of the array methosds (map, forEach, etc).
+> Note: The data generator operates in a similar way of the array methodds (map, forEach, etc).

 In the last script we can add: